The Pentagon’s Press Purge

 Okay, so I want to go back to the first one that you said.

-Jeffrey Goldberg of the Atlantic was just added to a a group chat where he was like here's the coordinates of the attack and here's what time we're doing it right enjoy
+Jeffrey Goldberg of the Atlantic was just added to a group chat where he was like, here's the coordinates of the attack, and here's what time we're doing it.

-hey there kids you you got the internet right you're on there what are you doing there what are you typing there searching whatever the hell you're doing you got a for you page that you got to massage so that your friends don't think you're like seriously troubled maybe a freak
+You got a for you page that you got to massage so that your friends don't think you're like seriously troubled.
+Maybe a freak.

-i got something for you today's video sponsored by Incogni.
+I got something for you.
+Today's video is sponsored by Incogni.

 That's true.